epfromer/x2-server-sqlserver/packages/mysql/README.md

 # x2-server-mysql

-REST/CRUD interface on email in MySQL for X2 client.
+GraphQL interface on email in MySQL for X2 client.

 To run MySQL in a Docker container, use: